nodejs/node/src/README.md

 Node.js provides `Malloc()`, `Realloc()` and `Calloc()` functions that work like their C stdlib counterparts, but crash if memory cannot be allocated.
-(As V8 does not handle out-of-memory situations gracefully, it does not make sense for us to attempt to do so in all cases.)
+(As V8 does not handle out-of-memory situations gracefully, it does not make sense for Node.js to attempt to do so in all cases.)

 The `UncheckedMalloc()`, `UncheckedRealloc()` and `UncheckedCalloc()` functions return `nullptr` in these cases (or when `size == 0`).